alset0326/peda-arm/README.md

 PEDA-ARM - Python Exploit Development Assistance for GDB

+Finally, we merged the original peda and peda-arm.
+Use `peda-intel.py` to the original peda, and `peda-arm.py` to the new arm peda.

 longld's peda is amazing.
 But it cannot work on ARM, especially on Android.
 So I made some change.

 Target ARM is still testing.
 AARCH64 is now under developing.